Welcome to Mellon Square! Interested in learning more about the park? Explore the history and the present features of Mellon Square virtually.

 Can you name any of the trees or plants around you?

-The garden has trees, shrubs, spring bulbs, and perennials.
-You might actually be sitting next to a patch of perennials right now, as their raised beds provide seating throughout the park.
-Look for the trees that are planted in raised granite beds–those are unique Persian Ironwoods trees.
-If you’re in the Square in the spring, they may have beautiful reddish-purple leaves, but in the fall, you’ll find their foliage changed to red, orange, or yellow.
-Around you are also evergreen trees, like Mugo pine, yews, and boxwoods.
-If you’re visiting during the summer, you might be catching some shade in the shade of the Linden trees.
+The garden features a mix of trees, shrubs, spring bulbs, and perennials.
+You might even be sitting beside a patch of perennials right now—their raised beds double as seating throughout the park.
+Take note of the trees planted in raised granite beds; these are unique Persian Ironwoods.
+In spring, their leaves emerge a striking reddish-purple, shifting to vibrant shades of red, orange, or yellow in the fall.
+You'll also find evergreen varieties nearby, including Mugo pines, yews, and boxwoods.
+And if you're visiting in summer, you may find a cool spot beneath the shade of the Linden trees.

 76747d75 Bfc2 4a5e 8b34 1eefd6b51a2d